luki2000/reactnd-project-would-you-rather/README.md

 # Would You Rather Project

 This project is a polls project.
-The existing user of the app will have a number of features at his disposal, namely:
+The existing user of the app will have a number of features at his/her disposal, namely:

-#### View polls
+### View polls

 The user has the ability to view all existing polls, on the homepage the application will automatically list the polls that he/she has answered as well as those that have not been answered.